datatrail-jhu/00_intro/manuscript/09_googleslides.md

 ?
 When making a Google Slides presentation, what should you do?

 C) Use pictures instead of words when possible.
+C) Use font that's large enough.
+C) Use large pictures.
 o) Put lots of words on each slide.
 o) Always use full sentences.
 o) Keep the font small to ensure that you can include lots of information